0xluminous/saitofaqs/faqs/why-is-openness-more-important-than-decentralization.md

 - beginner
 ---

 What was interesting about Satoshi's invention of Bitcoin was that it was open and self-sufficient.
-This open and self-funding network, eliminated trusted third-parties and ensured equality of participation.
+This open and self-funding network eliminated trusted third-parties, enabling a competitive system that anybody could participate in.